Our Legacy of Dedication & Service

 The TLOD Story

-Top Ladies of Distinction, Inc. (TLOD) was founded on September 8, 1964, in Texas, as a nonprofit educational and humanitarian organization.
-Eight visionary women—Mrs. Franchell Boswell, Mrs. Ina Bolton Brown, Mrs. Augusta R. Cash, Major Ozell M. Dean, Mrs. Willie Lee Glass, Mrs. La Verne R. Madlock, Mrs. Ruth Payne Smith, and Mrs. Georgia B. Presswood Nelson—came together with a shared commitment to community service, marking the beginning of the TLOD journey.
+Top Ladies of Distinction, Inc. (TLOD) was founded on September 8, 1964, in Texas as a nonprofit educational and humanitarian organization.
+Eight visionary women came together with a shared commitment to service, leadership, and community impact.

-Today, TLOD thrives with thousands of dedicated members across the nation.
-These resourceful and passionate women represent a diverse network committed to shaping positive change for more than 4,000 Top Teens and countless communities.
+Today, TLOD is a respected service organization with thousands of members across the nation, supporting more than 4,000 Top Teens and countless communities.

-Through every program, project, and partnership, TLOD remains true to its mission of “Serving Youth and Adults,” leaving an enduring legacy of service, strength, and community impact.
+Through every program, project, and partnership, TLOD remains committed to its mission of “Serving Youth and Adults.”